Bronze Medallion

 Etiquette

-• Attendance—Before considering this course, you must be available to attend all mandatory sessions.
-Due to the availability of volunteer training resources, there will be no catch-up sessions.
+Attendance: You must be available to attend all mandatory sessions.
+Due to the availability of volunteer training resources, there are no catch-up sessions.

-• Teamwork—This course requires a great deal of teamwork and camaraderie.
-You must enter with that in mind and be prepared to support one another.
+Teamwork: This course requires a great deal of teamwork and camaraderie.
+Be prepared to support your fellow candidates throughout.

-• Respect—Due to the nature of rescue practices, many team scenarios require physical contact and proximity.
-Therefore, respecting one another and the club's facilities and rescue gear is essential.
+Respect: Many team scenarios require physical contact and proximity.
+Respecting one another, the club's facilities, and rescue gear is essential.

 Questions?